Hi-doki/Hi-doki/README.md

   I'm a 17 year old college student from the UK that has been programming for many many years. ( 6 years now )

-  The main language I use is C#, although I do also code in other languages such as: Javascript/Typescript, Java, C and Python.
+  The main language I use is C#, though I do also code in other languages such as: Javascript/Typescript, Java, C and Python.

   bots pls stop following me 🙏🙏